Same-sex marriage in tribal nations in the United States: Muscogee (Creek) Nation

+These section conflict with Article 2, Section 2 of the tribal Constitution, which states, "this Constitution shall not abridge the rights and privileges of individual citizens of the Muscogee (Creek) Nation enjoyed as citizens of the State of Oklahoma and of the United States of America."

+An effort to amend the code in 2024, to remove the phrase "with a person of the opposite sex" from Section 104-A and the entirely of Section 104-G, was defeated on February 15.

 As in the other Oklahoma Tribal Statistical Areas governed by one of the "Five Civilized Tribes", all of which are inhabited by a majority non-native population, Muscogee (Creek) authority only extends to Tribal members and property.
 Non-members, who do not receive services from the Tribal Government and are not subject to the Tribal Code, are unaffected by the ban on same-sex marriage.

 Navajo Nation

 Same-sex marriage is not valid under Navajo law.
 It was explicitly prohibited by the Diné Marriage Act, an amendment to the Tribal Code enacted on April 22, 2005.
 The act was vetoed by Navajo President Joe Shirley, Jr., but the veto was overridden by the Navajo Nation Council.
 In the run-up to the 2018 elections, both Shirley and his opponent, Jonathan Nez, said they strongly supported a repeal of the act, and Shirley said they had 14 of the 16 votes needed on the Council for repeal, but after few months he explained that the council will not support same-sex marriage.
 In 2022, a bill was introduced to repeal the ban and recognize same-sex marriage, but has faced challenges on the reservation.